lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 The format of each value is "<length><unit>", where whitespace is allowed before,  between and after the parts.
 For example, valid durations are "2 seconds", "1 day", "11.25 hours", "80 minutes".
 For all of the timeouts, the maximum duration is 21474835 seconds, or about 248.5 days.
+All durations must be greater than zero ("1 nanosecond" is ok, but "0 days" is not).

 .. note::